 It’s perfectly normal to be anxious when you start out.
-You’ll feel like an outsider looking in and believe that everyone is looking at you.
+You’ll feel like an outsider looking in, believing that everyone is looking at you.
 Guilt may also arise as you steal moments of people’s daily lives.
-You needn’t feel that way because you are part of the street scene that you are photographing, just like the rest your subjects.
+You needn’t feel that way because you are also a part of the street scene you’re photographing, just like the rest of your subjects.
 Someone might be taking a photo of you as you photograph someone else.

-Introverts might find it more difficult initially, but the more you practice inserting yourself amongst other people (without overthinking it), the easier it will become.
+Introverts might find it more difficult initially, but the more you practice inserting yourself amongst others (without overthinking it), the easier it will become.
 You’ll be less noticeable than a lone person standing on the other side of the street, on their own, holding a long lens.
 Or, you can sit in a café having a coffee where you’ll blend in a little more.
-This makes it feel a lot less intrusive while photographing passersby.
+This makes it feel a lot less intrusive while photographing passers-by.

 Note: If you are stopped by people or by the authorities, you are doing something wrong.
 It’s that wonderful dance that we do as street and urban photographers.
 Personally, I don’t get into people’s faces to capture their reactions.
-Some others do, but it’s not my style.
+Some others do, but that’s not my style.
 I train people to be unobtrusive recorders of our streets.
-If you prefer a more in-your-face approach, prepare for some pushback.
+If you prefer a more in-your-face approach, prepare for some pushback and conflict out there.

 10. Shoot from the hip

 If you’re starting out and struggling to lift the camera to your eye as you stand in the crowd, try shooting from the hip.
 It takes practice, and your hit rate will be low initially, but as you get to grips with the focal length of your lens, you’ll improve.
 If you only use a DSLR instead of a compact for your street photography, this method works well to remain more inconspicuous.